 If a store catches you shoplifting, they may or may not contact the police.
 It's their call.
 If you're a run-of-the-mill shoplifter, they might decide to just let you go, along with barring you from the store.
 Now if you try to walk out with a pricey necklace, Lindsay Lohan style, it's a different story (she may be looking at a felony).
 I'm talking about a pack of gum, nail polish, a book.
-If you are suspected of stealing something like this, you'll probably be detained (not an arrest), but after asking you questions they might send you on your way.
+If you are suspected of stealing something like this, you'll probably be detained (not an arrest), but after asking you questions they might send you on your way and not charge you criminally with retail theft in Illinois.

 But just because the police weren't called doesn't mean it's over.
 In many cases, a suspected shoplifter will get what's called a civil demand letter in the mail.
 The letter, from a law firm, will tell you to pay a certain amount of money, usually much more than the value of what you supposedly lifted.
 You can get a demand letter even if you did nothing wrong.